1.2 What is Reinforcement Learning?

 The goal of Reinforcement Learning is to maximize rewards over time by finding the best possible strategy.
 This involves seeking:

-- A Maximized discounted sum of rewards, or goal \(G\).
+- A maximized discounted sum of rewards, or goal \(G\).

 - Optimal Value Functions \(V^{*}\).